 to enlarge it, and then use Next and Previous to move around.
 Here's the owner's manual.
 If you can cut glass, you can make your own with cheap mirrors and duct tape.

 Each holiday season since 2001 I've created an assortment of

 about half with Christmas-y themes.

 This year's bunch is here.

-The full collection is here.
+The full collection is here and solutions are here.